Don is a retired engineer and shares his experiences and knowledge with his readers to help them as technology gets more

 I have to get at least a little technical on you.
 Here is some good information on what battery voltages should be in fully charged and partly charged batteries.

-Your typical 12-volt battery, when fully charged, and with no load, should read 12.6 volts DC (VDC).
+Your typical 12-volt battery, when fully charged, and with no load, should read greater than 12.6 volts DC (VDC).

 When you start your vehicle, the alternator will charge the battery, as controlled by its regulator circuit, starting at 13.2 to 14.4 VDC, depending on the amount of current the battery draws.
 It will drop to 12.8 to 13.2 VDC when it is fully charged.

 The following table shows what the open-circuit voltage (with no load applied) will be under different static conditions, and the approximate estimated percentage of charge remaining on the battery: